 VI.
-Thou Shall Engage with Customers
+Thou Shalt Engage with Customers

 Engage your customers.
 Respond to comments, feature their boards, run contests – the possibilities are endless.

 Pinterest is another venue for customer interface, so interact, socialize, and connect.
 One of the best ways to engage is to promote others’ pins through likes, comments, and re-pins.
-ModCloth shares pins from bloggers and websites that share their mutual admiration for all things eclectic, and vintage.

 VII.
 Thou Shall Understand the SEO Benefit

 VIII.
-Thou Shall Use Pinterest Constructively
+Thou Shalt Use Pinterest Constructively

 As I mentioned previously, Pinterest is a tool.
 As it is such, let’s use it constructively.

 - Use it as a source of link building outreach.
-(SEO.com is hosting a webinar about using Pinterest for your business as a marketing tool.
-Check it out!)

 - Expand your brand controlled search results (make sure the “Hide your Pinterest profile from search engines” is turned off).

-- Focus on brand friendly pins with high click-through rates.
+- Focus on brand-friendly pins with high click-through rates.
 Don’t forget to optimize the landing pages, too.